break-stuff/cem-tools/packages/vs-code-integration/README.md

 ## Usage

-This package includes two ways to generate the custom data config file - calling a function in your build pipeline or as a plugin for the [Custom Element Manifest Analyzer](https://custom-elements-manifest.open-wc.org/).
+This package includes two ways to generate the custom data config file:
+1. calling a function in your build pipeline
+2. as a plugin for the [Custom Element Manifest Analyzer](https://custom-elements-manifest.open-wc.org/)

 ### Install